carpentries-incubator/jekyll-pages-novice/_episodes/layouts.md

 You have just defined the first layout for pages on your site.
 Congratulations!

-To apply this layout to your site's home page, add `layout: default` to the YAML front matter of `index.md`.
-Similarly, to apply this layout to the site's About page, add `layout: default` to the YAML front matter of `about.md`.
+Add `layout: default` to the YAML front matter of `index.md` to apply this layout to your site's home page, then do the same in the front matter of `about.md`.
 When you reload your site's homepage (or any page you applied the layout to), you will see that there is good news and bad news:
 The good news: the navigation links are there again;